mabhijithn/eeg-analyse/README.md

-# EEG Analysis in python
+# EEG analysis in python
 Scripts and functions to analyse various paradigms and experiments in EEG signal processing literature

 ## v0.1: